 Graves’ disease is the most common form of hyperthyroidism caused by abnormal stimulation of the thyroid gland by circulating immunoglobulins.

-Thyrotoxicosis; also known as thyroid storm, is caused by hyperthyroidism but has more excessive concentration of thyroid hormones due to overstimulation of the thyroid gland.
-This is caused by stress that occurs more often after a subtotal thyroidectomy.
-This is a life-threatening situation that requires urgent medical response.
+Thyrotoxicosis; also known as thyroid storm, is caused by hyperthyroidism but has a more excessive concentration of thyroid hormones due to overstimulation of the thyroid gland.
+This is caused by stress that occurs more often after subtotal thyroidectomy.
+This is a life-threatening situation that requires an urgent medical response.

 - Autoimmune disease (Grave’s disease)

 - Neoplasms in the thyroid gland

 - Increased thyroid-stimulating hormone (TSH) secretion –negative feedback mechanism

 -Fine soft hair